microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

   .\Create-FhirServerSamplesEnvironment.ps1 -EnvironmentName <ENVIRONMENTNAME> -EnvironmentLocation eastus -UsePaaS $true -EnableExport $true
    ```
-   * The **ENVIRONMENTNAME Example:fhirhack** is a value you type that will be used as the prefix for the Azure resources that the script deploys, therefore it should be globally unique, all lowercase and can't be longer than 13 characters.
+   * The **ENVIRONMENTNAME Example:fhirhack THIS IS AN EXAMPLE, DO NOT USE THIS** is a value you type that will be used as the prefix for the Azure resources that the script deploys, therefore it should be **globally unique**, all lowercase and can't be longer than 13 characters.
    * If EnvironmentLocation is not specified, it defaults to westus.
    * We want the PaaS option, so leave that parameter set to $true.
    * When EnableExport is set to $true, bulkexport is turned on, service principle identity is turned on, storage account for export is created, access to storage account added to FHIR API through managed service identity, service principle identity is added to storage account.